JoeStrout/minibasic/README.md

 ## Sample Programs

-Include in the _programs_ subdirectory are about a hundred classic (old) BASIC demos and games from _Creative Computing_ magazine.
-None of these work yet, though some of them (like "chemist") are getting close.
+Include in the _programs_ subdirectory are about a hundred classic (old) BASIC demos and games from _Creative Computing_ magazine (via [BASIC Computer Games](https://en.wikipedia.org/wiki/BASIC_Computer_Games).
+Most of these don't work yet, though a few of them (like "chemist") do.

-So the first goal is to get these programs working.
-Then we'll add some more extensions to support graphics and sound, and we'll really have a cool BASIC environment!

 ## References